 What Is Estate Planning Drafting?

-Estate planning drafting involves creating estate plan documents that allow an asset holder to prepare for asset transfer upon death.
+Estate planning involves creating estate plan documents that allow an asset holder to prepare for asset transfer upon death.
 The goal is to draft documents in a way that enables the individual to preserve the maximum amount of the estate possible.
 As a result, to share with heirs and beneficiaries after satisfying existing tax liability and paying creditors.

 Drafting includes the following documents: